Martha Herbert

 Martha Herbert is an American physician and assistant professor of neurology at Harvard Medical School and pediatric neurologist at Massachusetts General Hospital.
 Herbert is also director of the TRANSCEND program at the Athinoula A. Martinos Center for Biomedical Imaging.
+Herbert has falsely labeled the vaccine preservative thimerosal unsafe and promoted unproven alternative autism treatments.

 Education

 Herbert graduated, and received her medical degree, from the Columbia University College of Physicians and Surgeons after obtaining a doctoral degree at the University of California, Santa Cruz.
 She trained in evolutionary biology and the development of learning processes, and performed postdoctoral work in the philosophy and history of science.

 Career

-Herbert began seeing patients in a psychiatry clinic in 1996; these patients suffered from a variety of psychological disabilities, including headaches, seizures, behavioral-control problems, obsessions, and tics.
+Herbert began seeing patients in a psychiatry clinic in 1996; these patients presented with a variety of psychological disabilities, including headaches, seizures, behavioral-control problems, obsessions, and tics.
 However, as time went on she began seeing a higher proportion of autistic children.
 Around the same time, she was conducting a number of neuroimaging studies on differences in the brains of autistic children, and as a result of this research, she concluded that autism is a disorder that affects the entire body, not just the brain.